LouisJackman/janet-hypertext/README.md

 # Installation

-Install with `jpm install https://gitlab.com/louis.jackman/janet-hypertext`, which might require `sudo`.
+Install with `jpm install hypertext`, which might require `sudo`.
 Import into your Janet programs with:

 `(import hypertext)`